fhightower-tc/playbook-paradigms-and-constructs/constructs/collect_serialize_process.md

 ### Serialize Example

 The serializer receives the array, breaks out each item of the array, and sends it to the processor.
-For example, it will first send `https://example.com/upload/40a8c240b5f941369f2a8cfb3e11a2bd` to the processor and then `https://example.com/upload/736dffbb36ef50151cb87bbe4109b925`.
-This allows the processor to work with only a single result rather than an array.
+It will first send `https://example.com/upload/40a8c240b5f941369f2a8cfb3e11a2bd` to the processor (using the trigger link `https://sandbox.threatconnect.com/api/playbook/14859281-a955-4c86-9805-b1771f115905`) and will then send `https://example.com/upload/736dffbb36ef50151cb87bbe4109b925` to the processor.
+This allows the processor to perform an action on only one piece of data.

 ### Process Example